Geometric-and-Combinatorial-Structures/Minimal-graphs-for-contractible-and-dismantlable-properties/README.md

 To facilitate the work we have divided the graphs into subsets by vertices and edges (v,e).

 Even so, there are files with more than a million graphs.
-For files with graphs of eleven 11 vertices with more than a million graphs, we have created a folder that contains several files of at most a million graphs.
+For files with graphs of  11 vertices with more than a million graphs, we have created a folder that contains several files of at most a million graphs.
 The first of these files are
 11v17e-001 and 11v17e-002.